jpadams/pe-alternate-installer-prototype/README.md

 ### Installation

-Using the Vagrant PE Stack is as simple as performing a `git clone` on the repo and running `vagrant up`.
+Using the Vagrant Stack is as simple as performing a `git clone` on the repo and running `vagrant up`.
 A full example checkout and initialization is given below.

-    git clone git@github.com:puppetlabs-seteam/vagrant-pe-stack.git
+    git clone git@github.com:reidmv/pe-alternate-installer-prototype.git
-    cd vagrant-pe-stack
+    cd pe-alternate-installer-prototype

 From this point forward everything is a standard Vagrant workflow.
 Commands like `vagrant list` will show you the machines defined and avaialble, and machines can be brought up with `vagrant up` as per usual.
+In order to get name resolution working the first time the machines are brought up, also re-run the "hosts" provisioner.

-    vagrant up master
+    vagrant up
+    vagrant provision --provision-with hosts

 ### Optional: Snapshots